oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     WHERE c.data."_id" =1;
     commit;

-    select * from customer_orders_dv o where o.data."_id" = 1;
+    select json_serialize(data PRETTY) from customer_orders_dv o where o.data."_id" = 1;
     </copy>
     ```

     ![Updating the our customers view](images/im4.png " ")

- 7. We talked about the security benefit of the Duality Views earlier.
+8. We talked about the security benefit of the Duality Views earlier.
 We didn't allow for updates to our customers through the `customer_orders_dv` Duality View (or allow for sensitive customer information in the document).

     Lets take a look at how an update will fail if we try and update customer information through the `customer_orders_dv` document.

-    Try and change the name of Jim's last name from Brown to Browne.
+    Try and change the name of Alice's last name from Brown to Browne.

 	```
 	<copy>